-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 Why We Wrote ThisA story focused on

 Despite their competition for regional influence, Arab states are not rooting for the Iranian regime’s fall.
-Led by Saudi Arabia and the UAE, they are urging President Trump to seek a ceasefire, and a return to business-friendly regional stability.
+Led by Saudi Arabia and the United Arab Emirates, they are urging President Donald Trump to seek a ceasefire, and a return to business-friendly regional stability.

 Also at stake: the recent ascendance of a pro-Arab Middle East alignment linked by cooperation, economic prosperity, and moderation, which may unravel should Iran activate its proxy militias.